dan046/100-days-of-code/log.md

 ### Day 14: August 06, 2023

+**Today's Progress**: JavaScript Refresher Fundamentals:
+1. Enumerating Properties of an Object
+2. Cloning an object
+3. Garbage collection
-**Today's Progress**: JavaScript Refresher Fundamentals: Enumerating Properties of an Object, cloning an object, garbage collection, built-in object properties like Math and String.
+4. built-in object properties Math and String.

 **Thoughts**
 Learned a lot of things, such as enumerating properties of an object using the for...in and for...of loops.
 The for...in method is the easiest way to get the properties of an object.
 The for...of loop on the other hand, requires iterating an array and maps.
 To solve this issue, you can use Object.keys which will return an array of the object.